 The Broken Medium.
 An Austrian Modernist Theory of the Event

-How is it possible that a failed past-tense political paradigm like the double monarchy of the disintegrating Austro-Hungarian empire can morph into a springboard for so many pivotal innovations in the domain of aesthetic form?
-How does this self-consciously regressive return to a purely »Austrian idea« of togetherness, performed by artists as disparate as Hugo von Hofmannsthal, Arnold Schoenberg, Hermann Broch, and Robert Musil, come to engender a new approach to the broader European conundrum of a postwar, trans-national future?
-The project examines this counterintuitive metamorphosis, together with the central questions of temporal structure thereby raised, in order to demonstrate that the notion of »meaningful transformation« actually means something different, against the twentieth-century backdrop of the Austro-Hungarian specter, than it has ever done elsewhere before or since.
+The project sought to bring the basic structure of this alternative model to light through interpretations of works by Hofmannsthal, Schoenberg, Berg, Musil, Broch, Rilke, and others.
+And it attempted to answer the questions thereby raised—how is it possible that a failed past-tense political paradigm like the double monarchy of the disintegrating Austro-Hungarian empire can morph into a springboard for so many pivotal innovations in the domain of aesthetic form?
+How does this self-consciously regressive return to a purely “Austrian idea” of social (in)coherence come to engender a new approach to the broader European conundrum of a postwar, trans-national future?—with a new theory of Austrian modernist time.

 Sarah Pourciau: Die Mediatrix der Kunst.
 Zu den weiblichen Medien der ästhetischen Transfiguration (Beatrice bis Lulu)